-Additionally, the bill modifies the content of the required reports by adding specific factors to be analyzed, such as the impact of cost sharing restrictions on policyholders who do not utilize the mandated treatment or service, and whether the state may need to cover additional costs related to federal marketplace subsidies.
-The bill also clarifies that the report must address the specific language of the proposed cost sharing restriction, ensuring that previous reports from other jurisdictions are not considered sufficient.
-Overall, these updates aim to provide a more comprehensive understanding of the implications of health care proposals on both the public and the insurance market.
+Additionally, the bill introduces new requirements for the financial impact analysis within the report.
+It mandates that the analysis includes the effects of the cost sharing restrictions on other policyholders who do not utilize the specific treatment or service, as well as an evaluation of whether the state may need to cover additional costs related to federal marketplace subsidies.
+The bill also clarifies that the report must address the specific language of the proposed cost sharing restriction, ensuring that previous reports from other jurisdictions do not suffice.
+Overall, these updates aim to provide a more comprehensive understanding of the implications of health care proposals.

 Senate Engrossed Version: 20-181, 20-182, 20-183